 Organization of your Stay

-Even if you intend to follow an English language program at the Faculty, we would like to encourage you to learn German.
-It will certainly help you to discover the country and to make contact with its inhabitants more intensively.
+Even if you intend to follow courses in English at the Faculty, we would like to encourage you to learn German.

-Exchange students can profit from opportunities to learn German at Goethe University.
-A pre-sessional one-month language and orientation course (DIA) takes place every year in March and September before the lecture period begins.
-Further information is provided by the general Global Office.
+A pre-sessional one-month language and intensive German-language course (DIA) takes place every year in March and September before the lecture period starts.
+Information on the course is provided by the Global Office of Goethe-University, please see here.
+There you will also find recommendations for learning German outside the university.

 Contact